HL7/cql/input/pages/02-authorsguide.md

     and C.indication in "Fever"
 ```

-Note that because CQL uses three-valued logic, the result of evaluating any given boolean-valued condition may be _unknown_ ([.kw]#null#).
-For example, if the list of inpatient encounters from the first example contains some elements whose [.id]#period# attribute is [.kw]#null#, the result of the condition for that element will not be [.kw]#false#, but [.kw]#null#, indicating that it is not known whether or not the duration of the encounter was at least 120 days.
-For the purposes of evaluating a filter, only elements where the condition evaluates to [.kw]#true# are included in the result, effectively ignoring the entries for which the logical expression evaluates to [.kw]#null#.
+Note that because CQL uses three-valued logic, the result of evaluating any given boolean-valued condition may be _unknown_ (<span class="kw">null</span>).
+For example, if the list of inpatient encounters from the first example contains some elements whose <span class="id">period</span> attribute is <span class="kw">null</span>, the result of the condition for that element will not be <span class="kw">false</span>, but <span class="kw">null</span>, indicating that it is not known whether or not the duration of the encounter was at least 120 days.
+For the purposes of evaluating a filter, only elements where the condition evaluates to <span class="kw">true</span> are included in the result, effectively ignoring the entries for which the logical expression evaluates to <span class="kw">null</span>.
 For more discussion on three-valued logic, see the section on <<Missing Information>> in the Author's Guide, as well as the section on <<03-developersguide.adoc#nullological-operators,Nullological Operators>> in the Developer's guide.

 ### Shaping

-The [.kw]#return# clause of a CQL query allows the results of the query to be shaped.
+The <span class="kw">return</span> clause of a CQL query allows the results of the query to be shaped.
 In most cases, the results of a query will be of the same type as the primary source of the query.
 However, some scenarios require only specific elements be extracted, or computations on the data involved in each element be performed.
-The [.kw]#return# clause enables this type of query.
+The <span class="kw">return</span> clause enables this type of query.

-A syntax diagram of a [.kw]#return# clause can be seen [here](19-l-cqlsyntaxdiagrams.html#returnClause).
+A syntax diagram of a <span class="kw">return</span> clause can be seen [here](19-l-cqlsyntaxdiagrams.html#returnClause).

 For example: